 - Violent yawning

 It is estimated that over 95% of the people who attempt to withdraw from Lortab or other similar opioids or opiates on their own will not succeed because of the pain of the withdrawal.
 Medical detox facilities are available that use buprenorphine to assist in the withdrawal and make it much less uncomfortable and safe.
-Depending on the person and the time and amount of use of Lortab, most people can withdraw from Lortab at a medical detox facility in six to eight days.
+Call us to talk to a Detox Advisor.